siri1404/GreenLens-Edge-AI/README.md

 ```
 python src/chatbot.py
 ```

+### Notes
+***Model Not Downloaded***<br>
+Sometimes the selected model fails to download, causing an error in the generation.
+To resolve, check the model in Settings -> AI Providers -> LLM in AnythingLLM.
+You should see "uninstall" on the model card if it is installed correctly.
+If you see "model requires download," choose another model, click save, switch back, then save.
+You should see the model download in the upper right corner of the AnythingLLM window.

 ### Contributing
 Contributions to extend the functionality are welcome and encouraged.
 Please review the [contribution guide](CONTRIBUTING.md) prior to submitting a pull request.